While some people claim that they can feel their "vitality overflowing," the majority of us might not know if our dietary supplements are working.

 - Andrea Wong, Senior Vice President (Scientific & Regulatory Affairs, Council for Responsible Nutrition)

 What Can You Expect To Feel From a Multivitamin

-Also, water-soluble supplementation like taking folic acid daily can give you more energy by improving your red blood cell count as shown by studies published by the National Institutes of Health .
+Also, water-soluble supplements like taking folic acid daily can give you more energy by improving your red blood cell count as shown by studies published by the National Institutes of Health .
 Folic acid is an essential nutrient that plays a crucial role in many bodily functions, and its presence in a multivitamin can contribute to overall health.

 How Can You Tell Good Vitamin Supplements From Bad Ones?

 Vitamin supplements often overpromise, and in my experience as a personal trainer, those that under-deliver are common.